alexandreklr/PGdet/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

 PGdet is a school project created by students of the Swiss Federal Institute of Technology Lausanne: Aldric Mercier, Alexandre Keller and Miguel Correia.
-The aim of this code is to take organic molecules written in SMILES and extract their pointgroup.
+The aim of this code is to take organic molecules written in SMILES and extract their point group.

 ## 🛠️ Installation